Iodized Salt During Pregnancy: Benefits, Deficiency Risks & Best Iodine-Rich Foods (2026 Guide)

 • In some cases, digestive disorders or a poor diet cause iodine not to be absorbed by the body.

-How to Prevent & Manage the Iodine Deficiency:
+How to Prevent Iodine Deficiency During Pregnancy

 Foods That Naturally Contain Iodine: